jwilger/jwilger.github.io/_posts/2015-12-07-Portal-Adventure-Session-One.markdown

   level is unlocked.
-* Game DSL - rather than random level creation (or in addition to the possibility of that?) create the game engine as something into which a seperate "game description" can be loaded, thus allowing a content-creator to write new adventures.
+* Game DSL - rather than random level creation (or in addition to the possibility of that?) create the game engine as something into which a separate "game description" can be loaded, thus allowing a content-creator to write new adventures.
   * I wonder if there's a way to use cucumber/gherkin for that? (cue evil laugh)